- 1 Introduction

 If it’s simply a matter of computation and memory, then consciousness is merely the sum of those 2 things.

-So, this theory is similar to the previous one except that it makes no reference to neurons and synapses.
+So, this theory is similar to the previous one except that it does not refer to neurons and synapses.

 But, if our consciousness is a computation and memory, then how does it work?
 Or how does it “think”?
 Or why are we so sure that such an incredibly complex process exists at all?